The Stanley P. Ferch Organ

-On September 18, John Nordlie, an internationally renown pipe organ builder from Sioux Falls SD will begin the installation of his Opus 27 organ in the Chancel of Holy Trinity church.
+On September 18, John Nordlie, an internationally renown pipe organ builder from Sioux Falls SD began the installation of his Opus 27 organ in the Chancel of Holy Trinity church.
 The organ was originally designed and built for Faith Lutheran Church of Prairie Village KS and installed there in 1997.
 However, the congregation of Faith Lutheran sold its building to the city of Prairie Village for the purposes of creating a public park on the site.
 Fortunately, Holy Trinity was able to acquire this fine instrument from its previous owners since its size and design was exactly suited to the space, acoustics, and needs of Holy Trinity.
 The picture below shows the organ in its gallery setting at Faith Lutheran.

 Nordlie's Opus 27 is a "tracker" instrument, meaning that the relationship between the keys and the pipework is completely mechanical, not electrical as in our previous "electro-pneumatic" organ.
 This kind of organ has a somewhat different and more direct keyboard touch for the organist and also has virtually no maintenance problems apart from minor adjustments and occasional tuning.
 However, unlike many trackers, Opus 27 has electric stop action which permits 99 levels of digital memory for pre-set pistons that control which ranks (or sets) of pipes will be available at any one time.
 It also has a programmable crescendo pedal.